 - Gluten and Processed Foods: These may irritate the gut lining and contribute to autoimmune responses in some people with vitiligo.

-- Dairy Products: Some individuals are sensitive to dairy, which can lead to inflammation or digestion issues.
+- Dairy Products: Some individuals are sensitive to dairy, which can lead to inflammation or digestive issues.

 - Excess Sugar and Junk Food: Highly processed and sugary foods increase oxidative stress, which can damage skin cells and melanocytes.